imsweb/naaccr-geocoder-review/README.md

      - naaccrQualType is set to "Ungeocodable"
      - naaccrCertCode is set to 9
      - naaccrCertType is set to "Ungeocodable"
-     - MicroMatchStatus is set to "Non-Match"
+     - MicroMatchStatus is set to "X"
 2. If the user confirms the best Geocoder results or select a different one:
-     - MicroMatchStatus is set to "Match"
+     - MicroMatchStatus is set to "I"

 Regardless of the action the users takes in the interface, the application always adds the following columns at the end of the line:
 1. Review App Version (the version of the software that created the output file)